Foreign Exchange Guide to Ghana

 - Once your funds are received by the provider the converted GHS amount will be transfered to the recipient account you specify in Ghana.

-By comparing the rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Ghanaian cedi deposited into the recipient bank account in Ghana and less margins and fees kept by the banks!
+Use our Send to GHS calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Ghanaian cedi deposited into the recipient bank account and less margins and fees kept by the banks!